Desert Bloom Skincare

 Are PDO Threads Safe?
 What to Know About Risks

-Expected side effects (typically resolve within 5–14 days): bruising, swelling in the first 48–72 hours, temporary skin puckering along the thread path, tenderness at anchor points.
+• Expected (resolve in 5–14 days): bruising, swelling in the first 48–72 hours, mild skin puckering along the thread path, tenderness at anchor points

-Less common complications: thread visibility or palpability in thin-skinned patients; infection — any percutaneous procedure carries this risk, sterile technique minimizes it; thread migration if placed too superficially; nerve proximity effects at incorrect insertion depth.
+• Less common: thread visibility or palpability in thin-skinned patients, migration if placed too superficially, nerve-proximity effects at incorrect depth

 Complication rates vary widely by study, technique, thread type, and how complications are defined.
 A 2021 systematic review and meta-analysis (Niu et al.; pooled across 26 studies) found swelling to be the most commonly reported event (35%), followed by skin dimpling (10%), paresthesia (6%), thread visibility or palpability (4%), infection (2%), and thread extrusion (2%).
 Most reported complications were minor or self-limited, but serious complications can occur.
 The same meta-analysis noted that absorbable threads carry lower paresthesia and extrusion rates than non-absorbable sutures, and that patients over 50 tend to have higher rates of dimpling and infection.